 The temperance movement began before women the right to vote.
 But it gave opportunities to develop leadership skills, political savvy, organizational skills, and experience promoting public policy.
 It also gave public speaking experience and confidence working in public life.

 There were women leaders of temperance from a very early period.
 However, the level of their power and influence has little to do with their recognizability.
-Probably the most well-known woman associate with temperance was Carry A. Nation.
+On one hand, probably the most well-known woman associate with temperance was Carry A. Nation.
 But she largely brought ridicule rather than followers to the cause.

 Groups opposed to drinking alcohol arose in the US in the early 1800s.
 They first began by calling for voluntary abstinence.
 But over time they began to work for laws prohibiting drinking by everyone.
-The Civil War (1861-1865) severely disrupted the country and the movement languished.
+The Civil War (1861-1865) severely disrupted the country.
+Therefore, the movement languished.
 Later, the movement for prohibition reemerged and grew in the 1880s.

 Several factors helped propel the drive for alcohol prohibition.
 First, a growing women’s movement that was largely concerned with the protection of the family.
 It saw drinking by men as a threat to the wellbeing of wives and children.
 Second, a number of major Protestant churches increasingly came to view drinking as sinful.

-The third factor was a cultural war.
+Third, temperance was a cultural war.
 The population of the country consisted largely of Protestants living in small towns and rural areas.
 Their ancestors had come mainly from northern European countries.
 But the country was quickly changing.
 Tens of millions of people from eastern and southern Europe were pouring into the country.
 They generally settled in large cities.
-They tended to be Catholics and Jews.
-Their cultures were largely foreign to the established order.
-It viewed them as a threat.
+They also tended to be Catholics and Jews.
+And their cultures were largely foreign to the established order.
+So it viewed them as a threat.

 Alcohol played a large role in the cultures of the new immigrants.
-It did not in that of the existing population.
+But it did not in that of the existing order.
 So a cultural war against the newcomers was beginning to emerge.
-It focused on alcohol.
+And it focused on alcohol.
 Prohibiting alcohol would be a cultural victory over the new arrivals.
 This cultural war permeated the anti-alcohol views of both the women’s movement and the Protestant churches.
-So the temperance movement tended to be anti-foreign, anti-Catholic, and anti-Semitic.
+As a result the temperance movement tended to be anti-foreign, anti-Catholic, and anti-Semitic.

 The Woman’s Christian Temperance Union (WCTU) was one of the major players in the drama.
 It began in 1874 and grew rapidly.
 It had a network of over 1,000 local chapters or unions within five years.
-Its second national president was the famous Frances Elizabeth Caroline Willard.
+In addition, its second national president was the famous Frances Elizabeth Caroline Willard.
 The WCTU also created the World’s Woman’s Christian temperance Union (WWCTU).

 The WCTU had chapters throughout the U.S. and Canada.
 But for years it did not accept as members Catholics, Jews or African-Americans.
 Nor women who had not been born in North America.
 Consistent with this views, the WCTU also promoted eugenics or selective breeding of people.